Scaling limits of random graph models at criticality: Universality and the basin of attraction of the Erd\H{o}s-R\'enyi random graph: Results for associated random graph models

-Here the constant in front of $n^{-\delta}$ is not important and is only useful for simplify constants during the analysis.
-Recall that $\cC_i(t)$ denotes the $i$-th largest component in $\CM_n(t)$ and note that some of the half-edges of vertices in $\cC_i(t)$ might have been used by time $t$ to form full edges and thus are no longer considered free (in fact we call these half-edges dead half-edges).
-Let $f_i(t)$ denote the total number of still free (sometimes referred to as still alive to emphasize that these have not yet been used at time $t$) half edges in $\cC_i(t)$.
-We will need to define analogs of the susceptibility functions but in this case the quantities to keep track off turn out to be these still free half-edges.
-To see why, note that components $\cC_i(t)$ and $\cC_j(t)$ merge in $[t,t+dt)$ if either one of the still free edges in $\cC_i(t)$ rings and it chooses one of the free edges in $\cC_j(t)$ or vice-versa, forming a full edge and both of these half-edges then removed from the system.
-Thus the rate of merger is given by
+\ch{The proof of Theorem \ref{thm:crit-main-res-cm} will require bounds in the barely subcritical regime for analogs of the standard susceptibility functions.
+We first motivate the need for these objects}.
+Fix $\delta \in (0, 1/3)$, and define

-where $n\bars_1(t) = \sum_i f_i(t)$ is the total number of free edges.
-Since we will eventually compare this process to a multiplicative coalescent and use Theorem \ref{thm:aldous-gen-2}, we see that the objects to keep track of are the number of \emph{free} edges in connected components.
+The constant in front of $n^{-\delta}$ is useful in simplifying constants.
+For a component at time $t$, say $\cC_i(t)$, some of the half-edges attached to its vertices may have been used up to form connections in the time interval $[0, t]$.
+Recall that such half-edges are considered dead.
+Let $f_i(t)$ be the total number of still alive half-edges in $\cC_i(t)$.
+Note that \chh{two distinct} components $\cC_i(t)$ and $\cC_j(t)$ merge in $[t,t+dt)$ if one of the free half-edges in $\cC_i(t)$ rings and chooses one of the free half-edges in $\cC_j(t)$ or vice-versa.
+Thus, \chh{the} rate of merger is